optsuite/optlib/README.md

 ## What we have done

-### Analysis
+### Differential

 - [`Basic.lean`](https://github.com/leanprover-community/mathlib4/blob/master/Mathlib/Analysis/Calculus/Gradient/Basic.lean): (now `Mathlib/Analysis/Calculus/Gradient/Basic.lean`) the definition and basic properties of the gradient of a function. (**This file has been merged into mathlib4**, see https://github.com/leanprover-community/mathlib4/blob/master/Mathlib/Analysis/Calculus/Gradient/Basic.lean)
 - [`Calculation.lean`](Convex/Analysis/Calculation.lean): the properties of the gradient of a function, including the chain rule, the product rule.
 - [`GradientDiv.lean`](Convex/Analysis/GradientDiv.lean): the quotient rule of the gradient.
 - [`Lemmas.lean`](Convex/Analysis/Lemmas.lean): useful lemmas such as the mean-value theorem and the taylor's expansion.
+- [`Subgradient.lean`](Convex/Function/Subgradient.lean): the basic definitions and the properties of subgradient.
+- [`BanachSubgradient.lean`](Convex/Function/BanachSubgradient.lean): the basic definitions of subgradient on a banach space.
+- Frechet Subdifferential for general functions

+### Convex

+- [`ConvexFunction.lean`](Convex/Function/ConvexFunction.lean): the properties of convex functions.
+- [`QuasiConvexFirstOrder.lean`](Convex/Function/QuasiConvexFirstOrder.lean): first order conditions for quasi-convex functions.
+- [`StronglyConvex.lean`](Convex/Function/StronglyConvex.lean): the properties of strongly convex functions.
+(Part of this has been merged into mathlib) (see https://github.com/leanprover-community/mathlib4/blob/master/Mathlib/Analysis/Convex/Strong.lean)
+- Convex Cone and Carathéodory's theorem
+- Farkas Lemma

 ### Function

 - [`ClosedFunction.lean`](https://github.com/leanprover-community/mathlib4/blob/master/Mathlib/Topology/Semicontinuous.lean): (now `Mathlib/Topology/Semicontinuous.lean`) the basic definitions and the properties of closed functions.
 (This file has been merged into mathlib4, see https://github.com/leanprover-community/mathlib4/blob/master/Mathlib/Topology/Semicontinuous.lean)
-- [`ConvexFunction.lean`](Convex/Function/ConvexFunction.lean): the properties of convex functions.
 - [`Lsmooth.lean`](Convex/Function/Lsmooth.lean): the properties of L-smooth functions.
 - [`MinimaClosedFunction.lean`](Convex/Function/MinimaClosedFunction.lean): Weierstrass theorem for closed functions.
-- [`QuasiConvexFirstOrder.lean`](Convex/Function/QuasiConvexFirstOrder.lean): first order conditions for quasi-convex functions.
-- [`StronglyConvex.lean`](Convex/Function/StronglyConvex.lean): the properties of strongly convex functions.
-(Part of this has been merged into mathlib) (see https://github.com/leanprover-community/mathlib4/blob/master/Mathlib/Analysis/Convex/Strong.lean)
-- [`BanachSubgradient.lean`](Convex/Function/BanachSubgradient.lean): the basic definitions of subgradient on a banach space.
-- [`Subgradient.lean`](Convex/Function/Subgradient.lean): the basic definitions and the properties of subgradient.
 - [`Proximal.lean`](Convex/Function/Proximal.lean): the basic definitions and the properties of proximal operator
+- KL properties and uniform KL properties

 ### Optimality

 - [`OptimalityConditionOfUnconstrainedProblem.lean`](Convex/Optimality/OptimalityConditionOfUnconstrainedProblem.lean): first order optimality conditions for unconstrained optimization problems.
+- First Order Conditions for Constrained Problems, KKT conditions under LICQ and other conditions   (Done)

 ### Algorithm